Instagram Model Sommer Ray Flaunts Toned Abs As She Sizzles In Black Blazer, Going Topless Underneath

 “I was slut-shamed in a way — everyone from my hometown judged me.
 They didn’t understand when I posted pictures of my as** on Instagram, it was because I’d worked hard for it.
 It’s not a sexualized thing.”

-To get her booty, she does a stair master workout to begin followed by 3 sets of 15 on a few different exercise systems and then cardio as a cool down.
-It’s safe to say that not only does Sommer look amazing, she also must feel amazing, too.
+To get her booty, she does a stair master workout to begin followed by three sets of 15 on a few different exercise systems and then cardio as a cool down.
+It’s safe to say that not only does Sommer look amazing, but she must feel amazing too.